mtgjson/mtgjson-website/README.md

 ### Landcycle

 Landcycle is a JS class that allows JSON to take mustache variables such as `{{link:variable}}` (creating an internal link), `{{external:display-text$url}}` (creating an external link) and `{{code:variable}}` (creating an inline-code style) and then intercepts the JSON in Vue to hydrate the data in to data of your choosing.
-On the website we use this to change data structures in to anchor tags that link to other documentation while maintaining our SPA.
+On the website we use this to change data structures in to anchor tags that link to other documentation while maintaining our Single Page Application.